syncfusion-content/xamarin.ios-docs/Xamarin-iOS/Introduction/Download-And-Installation/Windows.md

 documentation: ug
 ---

-# Installing Xamarin.iOS Controls in Windows
+# Download and Installation of Xamarin.iOS controls in Windows

 ## Download directly from website